Core Concepts

 The serialized size will be:

-for the fields (for each field, 5 bytes are used to store the field name and the field size)8 bytes
+8 bytesfor the header5 bytesx2for the fields (for each field, 5 bytes are used to store the field name and the field size)8 bytesfor the actual content of the fields (both fields areu32, so 8 bytes each)4 bytesfor the name of the structure (enabled by default)

-for the serialized size.
-The size could be 4 bytes smaller if we add #[flat_message_options(store_name = false)]
+So a total of 30 bytes for the serialized size.
+The size could be 4 bytes smaller if we add #[flat_message_options(store_name = false)] to the structure.

 Remarks: